 - Press Enter.

-- Now drag the row down using Fill Handle to apply the formula to the rest of the dataset.
+- Drag down the Fill Handle to apply the formula to the rest of the dataset.

-The TRIM function removes the space character (“ “) from any string in Excel.
-It removes all the leading or trailing spaces in texts.
-It also removes extra spaces between words and leaves just a single space.
+The TRIM function removes all the leading or trailing spaces in texts and extra spaces between words, leaving just a single space.

 =TRIM(